-Any test evidence used to substantiate the fire resistance rating of a door or shutter should be carefully checked to ensure that it adequately demonstrates compliance and is applicable to the complete installed assembly.
+Any test evidence used to substantiate the fire resistance rating of a door or shutter should be carefully checked to ensure that it adequately demonstrates compliance and is applicable to the adequately complete installed assembly.
 Small differences in detail (such as glazing apertures, intumescent strips, door frames and ironmongery etc) may significantly affect the rating.

-Note 1: The designation of xxxx is used for standards that are not yet published.
-The latest version of any standard may be used provided that it continues to address the relevant requirements of the Regulations.
+Note 2: The latest version of any standard may be used provided that it continues to address the relevant requirements of the Regulations.

-Note 2: Until such time that the relevant harmonised product standards are published, for the purposes of meeting the Building

-Regulations, products tested in accordance with BS EN 1634-1 (with or without pre-fire test mechanical conditioning) will be deemed to have satisfied the provisions provided that they achieve the minimum fire resistance in terms of integrity, as detailed in Table B1.
+Note 3: Until such time that the relevant harmonised product standards are published, for the purposes of meeting the Building Regulations, products tested in accordance with BS EN 1634-1 (with or without pre-fire test mechanical conditioning) will be deemed to have satisfied the provisions provided that they achieve the minimum fire resistance in terms of integrity, as detailed in Table B1.